davidafsilva/pipocas.tv-scraper/README.md

 optional arguments:
-  -h, --help            show this help message and exit -u <user>, --user <user>
+  -h, --help            show this help message and exit -d, --download        specifies that the top rated subtitle found shoud be
+                        automatically downloaded
+  -o filename, --output filename
+                        specifies that path/filename for the downloaded
+                        subtitle.
+The default name is the subtitle id plus ZIP extension
+  -u <user>, --user <user>
                         specifies the user for the authentication -p <password>, --password <password>